bigbagy/NLP-document-parsing-and-clustering/README.md

 Step 9, generate analysis report

-An analysis.txt report is auto-generated and saved under "/src" folder, it contins all proccessed and identified info for each file, including file names, file languages, proper nouns found, and file clustering categories
+An analysis.txt report is auto-generated and saved under "/src" folder, it contins all proccessed info and identified info of each document file, including file names, file languages, proper nouns found, and file clustering categories

 ### Acceptable file format in "files" folder